appt-org/appt-website/src/data/code-samples/en/accessibility-action/net-maui.md

 # Accessibility action - .NET MAUI

-On MAUI there no built-in way to create a custom action but you can achieve via [`Platform Behavior`](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/behaviors#platform-behaviors), see the code for an example of usage.
+In MAUI, there is no built-in way to create a custom action, but you can achieve this via [`Platform Behavior`](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/behaviors#platform-behaviors).
+See the code below for an example of usage.

 PlatformBehavior